Header link June 22, 2020

 Drought

-Lake Oroville shows the effects of drought in 2014.Lake Oroville shows the effects of drought in 2014.
+Lake Oroville shows the effects of drought in 2014.

-No portion of the West has been immune to drought during the last century and drought occurs with much greater frequency in the West than in any other region of the country.
-Between 2000 and 2020, the Colorado River Basin experienced the driest 21-year period in the 115-year historical record.
-Only five years of above-average inflow occurred during that time.
+Drought — an extended period of limited or no precipitation — is a fact of life in California and the West, with water resources following boom-and-bust patterns.
+No portion of the West has been immune to drought during the last century and it occurs with much greater frequency in the West than in any other region of the country.

 Most of the West experiences what is classified as severe to extreme drought more than 10 percent of the time, and a significant portion of the region experiences severe to extreme drought more than 15 percent of the time, according to the National Drought Mitigation Center.
+Tree ring studies suggest that some areas of the arid West experienced longer and more severe droughts than what the West has seen in the last 175 years.

-Throughout the West, states have responded to the typical pattern of flooding and drought by building a plumbing network of dams, reservoirs and canals that capture rainfall and snowmelt runoff.
+Throughout the West, states have responded to the typical pattern of flooding and drought by building a network of dams, reservoirs and canals that capture rainfall and snowmelt runoff.

 The systems are designed to collect surface runoff during winter months, when precipitation generally is plentiful, and store it for use during summer months, when rainfall is virtually nonexistent.

-Such transformation created an agricultural empire in California’s Sacramento, San Joaquin and Imperial valleys while facilitating the developments of vast amounts of land for housing.
+Such transformation created an agricultural empire in California’s Sacramento, San Joaquin and Imperial valleys while facilitating the developments of vast amounts of land for cities.
 In consequence, demands for water by people, farms and the environment have generated controversy and conflict because, even in years with abundant precipitation, the supply of water is not always able to match the need.
 In dry years, there is simply not enough water to go around.

 The 2012-2016 drought — one of the deepest, longest and warmest of California’s historical droughts — tested the state’s drought preparedness.
 In January 2014, then-California Gov. Jerry Brown proclaimed a state of emergency and directed state officials to take all necessary actions to prepare for drought conditions.

 In 2015, the state set a new low when the April snowpack was recorded at 5 percent of the April 1st average, making the 2015 water year the driest winter in the state’s recorded history.
 (The water year runs from October 1 to September 30.)
-Californians responded to the state’s pleas to conserve water.
+Californians responded to the state government’s pleas to conserve water.
 During June, July and August 2015, water agencies met or exceeded Gov. Brown’s call for a 25 percent reduction in water use.

 • Print-friendly